Doug is an active trader of stocks, bonds, and commodities, as well as an experienced non-fiction writer.

 Ronald Wilson Reagan was born on February 6, 1911, in Tampico, Illinois.
 He was the son of Nelle Clyde Wilson, a woman of half Scots, half English descent, and John Edward Reagan, the son of an Irish Catholic immigrant couple.
-Reagan’s father was a salesman and the family moved often, living for shorts periods in several towns and cities in Illinois.
+Reagan’s father was a salesman, and the family moved often, living for shorts periods in several towns and cities in Illinois.
 John and Nelle had two sons, Neil and Ronald, nicknamed “Dutch” for his appearance and haircut similar to the fat little Dutchman image.
 The family returned to Tampico in 1919, where they lived above a convenience store but later settled in Dixon.

 As a child, Reagan was very optimistic, kind, and trustful of people’s good intentions, mostly influenced by his mother Nelle, who was an optimistic and enthusiastic follower of the Disciples of Christ.
 Regan was baptized in 1922 into the same faith.
 During his time at the Dixon High School, the young boy became interested in sports, acting, and storytelling.
 In 1927, he took his first job at the Rock River in Lowell Park, near home, where he worked as a lifeguard and performed 77 rescues during his six years there.

 After graduating from high school, Reagan enrolled at Eureka College, a liberal arts school oriented along the values of the Disciples of Christ.
 Reagan chose to study economics and sociology, and in his spare time, he was a cheerleader and member of a fraternity.
-He was a popular student, yet did not excel in his classes, being mostly known as a jack-of-all-trades with talent in school politics, sports, and theater.
+He was a popular student yet did not excel in his classes, being mostly known as a jack-of-all-trades with talent in school politics, sports, and theater.
 Besides being the captain of the swim team and member of the football team, he often got involved in campus politics and was elected student president.
 From this position, he initiated a student revolt to fight back against the college president when he tries to impose new rules.

 In 1932, Reagan graduated from Eureka and moved to Iowa, where he took several different jobs, mostly in the sports industry, working as a radio sports announcer for baseball games, among others.
 In 1937, during a journey to California with the Chicago Cubs baseball team, Reagan managed to take a screen test.
 Unexpectedly, the positive feedback got him a seven-year contract with the Warner Brothers studios in Hollywood.

 Two years later, Reagan had made an appearance in 19 films, including Dark Victory with Humphrey Bogart and Bette Davis, Santa Fe Trail with Errol Flynn, and Knute Rockne, All American.
-In 1941, only four year after trip to California, Reagan was already the fifth most popular young star in Hollywood.
+In 1941, only four years after his trip to California, Reagan was already the fifth most popular young star in Hollywood.
 His best performance was in the film Kings Row from 1942.
-However, he could not enjoy his success since two months after the film’s release he was called for active duty with the U.S. Army.
+However, he could not enjoy his success since two months after the film’s release, he was called for active duty with the U.S. Army.
 He had previously completed the Army Extensions Courses and enlisted with the Army Enlisted Reserve, becoming a second lieutenant in the Officers Reserve Corps of the cavalry in 1937.
-However, during the World War II, he did limited service and only on the territory of the U.S. due to his poor eyesight.
-In 1943, as a compensation for his work, he was promoted to captain.
+However, during World War II, he did limited service and only on the territory of the U.S. due to his poor eyesight.
+In 1943, as compensation for his work, he was promoted to captain.

-After being separated for four years from acting, due to the war, Reagan co-starred in several other films.
+After being separated for four years from acting due to the war, Reagan co-starred in several other films.
 In 1964, he appeared in his last film, The Killers.
 Along with his acting career, he also resumed his work in the Board of Directors of the Screen Actors Guild, known as SAG, where he was a massive influence and often took leadership.

-For a major part of the 1940s, Reagan and Jane Wyman, his then-wife collaborated with the FBI, disclosing names of actors from the film industry that they considered sympathizers of the communist ideology.
+For a major part of the 1940s, Reagan and Jane Wyman, his then-wife, collaborated with the FBI, disclosing names of actors from the film industry that they considered sympathizers of the communist ideology.
 Reagan was always a zealous anti-communist and never stopped declaring his loyalty to democracy and its principles.

 Governor of California